 Amazon Stores Offer Multi Pages

-Multi-page Amazon Stores (up to 3 levels deep) can be used to exclusively showcase your brand and products.
+Multi-page Amazon Stores (up to three levels deep) can be used to exclusively showcase your brand and products.
 Customize the experience based on what your brand needs.

 Brands Can Use Rich Media and Content to Stand Out

 Support for rich media and content, such as text and images, helps elevate the shopping experience.
 Below is an example of an Amazon Store built out for a luxury beauty brand, R+Co:

 Stores are a significant improvement over the older brand pages, and they allow Vendors to get more creative with the design.
 Another super cool feature of Amazon Stores is that you can build highly customizable pages showcasing a single or small group of products, perfect for new launches.
 You can include videos, a slideshow of photos, text, all sorts of content to really push new products.